platformsh/platformsh-docs/docs/src/environments/_index.md

 -   [Inactive](../other/glossary.md#inactive-environment):
     An environment that isn't deployed and has no services or data, only code.
-    For example, when you push a local branch created with Git to your project, it creates an inactive environment.

 You can see the status of your environments in the [Console](../administration/web/_index.md) or the [CLI](/administration/cli/_index.md).